-The Post Run Tubing System (PRT) is an ideal tool for locating and delineating contaminated areas when used properly.
+The Post Run Tubing (PRT) soil vapor extraction systems are an ideal tool for locating and delineating contaminated areas when used properly.
 It allows the user to collect soil vapor samples quickly and easily at the desired sampling depth WITHOUT the time-consuming complications associated with rod leakage and contamination.
-O-ring connections enable the PRT system to deliver a vacuum-tight seal that prevents sample contamination from UP hole, and assures that the sample is taken from the desired depth at the BOTTOM of the hole.
+O-ring connections enable the PRT soil vapor extraction systems to deliver a vacuum-tight seal that prevents sample contamination from UP hole, and assures that the sample is taken from the desired depth at the BOTTOM of the hole.
 The sample is drawn through the point holder, through the adapter, and into the sample tubing.
 The tubing can be replaced after each sample, thus eliminating sample carryover problems and the need to decontaminate the probe rods.
 The resulting time-savings translates into a higher productivity rate for you and your client.

 The PRT is inserted AFTER the probe rods are driven to depth.

 Advantages of the PRT soil vapor extraction systems include...

 Increases speed and accuracy of soil gas sampling.

 Eliminates problems associated with rod leakage and sample carryover.